oumaoumag/Qwest/README.md

 <img src="https://github.com/oumaoumag/Qwest/blob/main/public/logo.png" alt="logo">

-Here's a detailed `README.md` for your project [Qwest](https://github.com/oumaoumag/Qwest), incorporating its purpose, features, technologies, setup instructions, and more.

----

 # Qwest

 **Qwest** is your smart, all-in-one productivity hub.
 Plan your goals, track habits, journal, and manage tasks — guided by an AI assistant that keeps you focused and in flow.
 Designed for students, creators, and professionals, Qwest helps you stay intentional, organized, and ready for every day.